Beyond the Tower: Quirky Places to Stay in Toronto That Will Make Your Friends Jealous

 The Gladstone Hotel stands as the crown jewel of Toronto’s art accommodation scene.
 Built in 1889 and once considered Toronto’s westernmost hotel, this Victorian building now houses 37 artist-designed rooms starting at $185/night.
 What makes the Gladstone special isn’t just its history, but how completely each room transforms the sleeping experience.
 The “Teen Queen” room might trigger nostalgia with its walls plastered in vintage teen magazine cutouts, while the “Canadiana” room embraces folksy woodsman decor that feels like sleeping in a Group of Seven painting come to life.

 Unlike Brooklyn’s art hotels that often lean heavily on industrial minimalism, the Gladstone embraces both whimsy and distinctly Canadian references.
 Guests might find themselves sleeping beneath a canopy inspired by northern lights or surrounded by installations referencing Toronto’s multicultural neighborhoods.
 For the best CN Tower views, insiders request room 405, which frames the iconic structure through Victorian windows.
-The location puts guests within strolling distance of West Queen West, essentially Toronto’s version of Portland’s Alberta Arts District, but with more maple-infused cocktails.
+The location puts guests within strolling distance of West Queen West, essentially Toronto’s version of Portland’s Alberta Arts District, but with more maple-infused cocktails and countless other things to do in Toronto.

 Slightly further downtown, The Drake Hotel offers another artsy alternative with 19 rooms featuring rotating art installations and design flourishes like record players with curated vinyl collections.
 At $225/night, it’s positioned as a cultural hub as much as a place to sleep, with its own performance space hosting underground music acts nearly every night of the week.
-The entire first floor functions as a gallery space where guests mingle with local artists during frequent opening receptions.
+The entire first floor functions as a gallery space where guests mingle with local artists during frequent opening receptions, making it particularly appealing for trips to Toronto for singles seeking cultural connections.

 Historic Buildings with Past Lives